paul-hammant-fork/standard-bazel-experiment/README.md

 ## Bazel mirroring Maven's depth-first recursive behavior

-Bazel should be installed first.
+Note: Bazel should be installed first.

+Note2: Bazel is NOT naturally a **depth-first recursive** build technology, it is based on acyclic directed graphs.
+We have a top-level shell script to make Bazel behave like a depth-first recursive build technology.

 ```
 $ ./recursive-bazel-build.sh